betty02/Mac-Admin-Blogs-Git-s/README.md

 # Just a general gathering ground for my Jamf and Mac Admin blog links, apps and Git links.

 List of awesome mac adminy style blogs, apps and gits I have found suefull voer the past few months.
 Just a little dumping ground really!
+If you want anything adding here let me know and I will have it sorted!

 ## Contents
 - [Apps](#apps)